slowernews/wisdom-tldr/chapters/introduction.md

 > *"How we spend our days is how we spend our lives."
 -- Annie Dillard*

+> *"What do you really despise?
+By this you are truly known."
+-- Frank Herbert*

 ### The real you

 <!--
-The ultimate question: Do you want you son/daughter to date someone like you?
+- The ultimate question: Do you want you son/daughter to date someone like you?
 -->

-You are under no obligation to keep being the same person you used to be.
 Your new life will cost you your old one.
 Do not fear your own potential.

+> *"You’re under no obligation to be the same person you were five minutes ago."
+-- Alan Watts*

 > *"All men die, but not every man lives."
 -- William Wallace*

 > *"To live is the rarest thing in the world.
 Most people just exist."
 -- Oscar Wilde*

-> *"It is better to be hated for what you are than to be loved for what you are not."
--- André Gide*

 > *"You are not a drop in the ocean.
 You are the entire ocean in a drop."
 -- Rumi*